AxelAlba/StyleTransferApplication/README.md

 BETA Features:
 * Camera upload - upload image straight from the camera
-* Style Transfer - transfer the style of reference image to target image
+* Style Transfer - transfer the style of a referenced painting to a target image

 LIMITATIONS:
 * Taking pictures through camera in a landscape is not supported due to TF Model's restrictions.
 (It will show black image)